 - Gain valuable insight and experience developing and implementing policies that support Canada’s internet community and the .CA registry internationally.

-- Help build a better online Canada by supporting the ongoing development of the internet.
+- Help enable a trusted internet for all Canadians by supporting the ongoing development of the internet.

 - Have an impact on the day-to-day lives of Canadians by enhancing the quality of their experiences online.